prggmr/zf2-docpx/zend/Adapter/StreamInterface.rst

     This function sets output stream where the result will be stored.

-    :param resource $stream: Stream to write the output to
+    :param resource: Stream to write the output to